 How to Stand Out: Send personalized, targeted direct mail campaigns at precise times using variable data printing (VDP).
 Almost 85% of consumers said they’d open personalized mail over non-personalized mail.
 After all, personalization creates a bond with your customers.
 Naturebox found success with it, then decided to use its distributed marketing automation method as a year-round customer retention strategy.
 You can, too.
 Personalize your mailings and base them on event triggers—like 30-, 60-, or 90-day lapses.
 Then reward your customers for reactivating their accounts.

-Direct Mail for Digital Nonresponders
+Direct Mail Marketing Automation for Digital Nonresponders

 If you’re not getting any response from your email marketing campaigns, consider direct mail to pull those stubborn customers out of their temporary doldrums.
 These types of automated direct mail campaigns are triggered by a specific period of non-responsiveness.
 When your emails go unopened or you don’t receive a response after a certain number of mailings, take action.